Skip to main content

 Become a Volunteer

 Volunteers are a vital part of the OrSAP program.
-We are seeking qualified volunteers who want to be certified as a post-disaster safety evaluator and have completed an approved OrSAP training course.
+We are seeking qualified volunteers - engineers, architects, building inspectors, general contractors, or people with ICC certifications - who want to be certified as a post-disaster safety evaluator and have completed an approved ATC-20 or OrSAP training course.

-When registration forms are received, credentials and training will be verified and an OrSAP badge will be mailed to the address provided.
+When registration forms are received, OSFM will verify credentials and training.
+OrSAP will send a confirmation email when you are placed on the registry.
 An approved OrSAP refresher training must be taken every five years.

 Please email questions to OrSap@osfm.oregon.gov